Topological Generalization Bounds for Discrete-Time Stochastic Optimization Algorithms

 \paragraph{Distance matrix estimation.} Given a finite set (\ie, a trajectory) $\wcal \subset \Rd$, the calculation of our topological complexities requires computing the \emph{distance matrix} $D_\rho := (\rho(w,w'))_{w,w'\in \wcal}$.
 For large DNNs, this may become challenging.
 Depending on $\rho$, we propose the following solutions.

-\begin{itemize}[itemsep=0.05pt,topsep=0pt,leftmargin=.125in] \item Case $1$: If $\rho$ is the Euclidean distance on $\Rd$, for large DNNs (in our case for the transformer experiments) storing the whole trajectory is challenging.
-Instead, we use sparse random projections inspired by the Johnson-Lindenstrauss lemma \cite{vershynin_high-dimensional_2020} to map the trajectories onto a lower-dimensional subspace.
-We use the \texttt{scikit-learn}~\cite{scikit-learn} impleementation so that, with high probability, the relative variation of the distance matrices is at most $5\%$, see \cref{sec:johnson-lindenstrauss-appendix} for details. \item Case $2$: If $\rho$ is of the form $\rho_S^{(q)}$ as in Example \ref{example:data-dep-pseudometrics}, then the computation of $D_\rho$ requires the evaluation of the model on the entire dataset at each iteration, which becomes intractable for large DNNs.
+\begin{itemize}[itemsep=0.1pt,topsep=0pt,leftmargin=.125in] \item Case $1$: If $\rho$ is the Euclidean distance, for large DNNs (in our case for the transformer experiments) storing the whole trajectory is challenging.
+In that case, we use sparse random projections inspired by the Johnson-Lindenstrauss lemma \cite{vershynin_high-dimensional_2020} to project the trajectories onto a lower-dimensional subspace.
+We use the implementation in \texttt{scikit-learn} \cite{scikit-learn} so that, with high probability, the relative variation of the distance matrices is at most $5\%$, see \cref{sec:johnson-lindenstrauss-appendix} for details.

+\item Case $2$: If $\rho$ is of the form $\rho_S^{(q)}$ as in Example \ref{example:data-dep-pseudometrics}, then the computation of $D_\rho$ requires the evaluation of the model on the entire dataset at each iteration, which becomes intractable for large DNNs.
 In \cite[Figure $3$]{dupuis2023generalization}, the authors show that the PH-dim based on the pseudometric $\rho_S = \rho_S^{(1)}$ is very robust to a random subsampling of a training dataset, \ie when $\rho_S$ is replaced by $\rho_B$ with $B\subseteq S$ and $|B|/|S| \ll 1$.
 Figure \ref{fig:batch-experiment-l1} shows that $\boldsymbol{E}_\alpha$ and positive magnitude are also robust to this subsampling.
 We mainly used $|B|/|S| = 10\%$.
 We refer the reader to \cref{sec:hyperparameters_details} for details. \end{itemize}